shikshan/soppi/README.md

 # soppi

-A simple programming language for the sake of learning
+A simple programming language for understanding programming languages better